 - A Free individual trekker (FIT) or organized group trekkers are required to keep TIMS along with them throughout their treks.

 - TIMS has to be shown to TAAN / NTB authorities, national park check posts, conservation area check posts and police check posts on demand.

 - Trekkers are required to keep their copies of passports along with them for verification during trekking.

-- TIMS shall be non-transferable, non-endorsable and valid only for single entry.
+- TIMS shall be non-transferable, non-endorsable and valid only for a single entry.

 - The expedition members permitted to climb the mountains.

-- The visitors in the controlled areas permitted by the Department of Immigration.
+- The visitors in the controlled areas are permitted by the Department of Immigration.

 - The foreign guests invited by the Government of Nepal.

-- The authorities from different diplomatic missions in the country, who is holding official letter/s and traveling, own risk.
+- The authorities from different diplomatic missions in the country, who is holding official letter/s and travelling, own risk.

-- Visitors on certain mission recommended by the concerned department of the Government.
+- Visitors on certain missions are recommended by the concerned department of the Government.